What is an Oligopoly?

 Why do oligopolies exist?

 In most markets, antitrust laws exist that aim to prevent price collusion and protect consumers.
 Nonetheless, firms have devised ways to achieve price collusion without being detected by regulators.
 For example, firms might elect a price leader that is tasked with leading changes in prices before other firms follow suit in order to “react to competition.”
-Firms may also agree to change their prices on specific dates; in such case, the changes may be seen as reactionary to economic conditions such as fluctuations in inflation.
+Firms may also agree to change their prices on specific dates; in such cases, the changes may be seen as merely a reaction to economic conditions such as fluctuations in inflation.

 How do oligopolies work?

 Below is a game theory example that models collusion in a two-firm oligopoly:

 It is important to note that in real-life oligopolies, the games (instances of collusion) are sequential; meaning that one firm’s behavior in one game may influence the game’s outcome in future periods.
 In this scenario, we see that the optimal outcome that generates the most cumulative profits occurs if both firms collude.
 This situation would be the best long-run equilibrium situation that would provide the most benefit to all the firms.